 This acceleration will lead to more engineering and construction jobs as governments have money to finance projects.
 The same type of situation is happening in energy and water infrastructure.

-The massive tornadoes of 2011, the 2011 Japanese earthquake, hurricane Katrina, and the BP oil spill triggered massive environmental emergency responses that required thousands of trained workers for temporary clean up and long term reconstruction jobs.
+The massive tornadoes of 2012 and 2011, the 2011 Japanese earthquake, hurricanes Katrina and Sandy, and the BP oil spill triggered massive environmental emergency responses that required thousands of trained workers for temporary clean up and long term reconstruction jobs.
 These situations also create jobs in healthcare, insurance, manufacturing, trucking and other industries.

 According to the Bureau of Labor Statistics and industry studies, positions like electrical lineman, water treatment operator, and natural gas technician will have large vacancies due to the record numbers of retiring “baby boomers” over the next decade.

 The Center for Energy Workforce Development (CEWD) has predicted that almost 50% of the energy and utility technician workforce will need to be replaced by 2015.

 The issue at hand is there are not enough new workers entering the industry to meet the demand.